Menu

 Rome2rio: Trip Planner Trip and Holiday Organizer.
 Enter any address, landmark, or city in the App will instantly display all your travel options, booking info, accommodation providers, and things to do.
 Find it on your local App Store.

 Rick Steve’s Audio Europe This App includes a vast library of Rick Steve’s audio content.
-Get cultural and travel info.
-Includes self-guided tours of top attractions and historic walks.
-A must-have.
+It also provides cultural and travel information, including self-guided tours of top attractions and historic walks.
+It is a must-have.
 Find it on your local App Store.

-Drops learn Icelandic Makes language learning easy with graphics.
+Drops learn Icelandic.
+It makes language learning easy with graphics.
 Find it on your App Store.

-Icelandic News In English As described, it is Iceland News in English.
-Find it on your App Store.
+Icelandic News in English As described, it is Iceland News in English.
+You can find it on your App Store.

-My Aurora Forecast This is a great app to see where the Northern Lights are displaying, predicting the likelihood they will occur and where the best locations are.
+My Aurora Forecast is a great app for seeing where the Northern Lights are displaying, predicting their likelihood of occurring and finding the best locations.
 Find it at your App Store.

-Google Translate We used this often to practice proper pronunciations of Icelandic words.
+Google Translate: We often use this to practice the proper pronunciation of Icelandic words.
 As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google Translate was an easy app to use.
 If needed, you can enter text in English, which will speak back in Icelandic to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Iceland travel resource?
 Share your favorites in the comments section at the bottom of this page or